 Charlotte has carried out clinical based research assessing the predictability of facial aesthetics following orthodontics and orthognathic surgery.
 She also has a particular interest in the multidisciplinary management of skeletal disproportion and the treatment of adult patients with complex malocclusions.

+Kristian has published a number of research papers in peer-reviewed journals and his work has been presented nationally and internationally.
+He holds a Postgraduate Certificate in Dental Education and is an Honorary Clinical Teacher in Cardiff University, having lectured to medical, dental, and orthodontic trainees.
 Jeremy has contributed to specialist and consultant training in Wales as a trainer, MScD course coordinator and Training Programme Director.
 He has been Chairman of the Welsh Specialist Training Committee and Royal College Specialty Advisor for Wales.
 Jeremy has also been a Royal College of Surgeons examiner in the MOrth, IMOrth and ISFE specialty examinations and chairman of examiners for the IMOrth.
 He has been actively involved in national specialty administration as chairman, secretary and member of a number of Welsh and British Orthodontic Society bodies.
 Jeremy has written several book chapters and published over 90 specialist publications.

 Originally from Gibraltar, Will qualified in dentistry from Leeds University in 2006.
 Following 3 years working in general practice in East Yorkshire, he decided to pursue a career in Orthodontics.
 He subsequently went on to work in oral and maxillofacial surgery along with a couple of years working as a clinical teaching fellow in Leeds Dental School.